About the Program

 Coach lives in Madison CT with his wife, Kris.
 He is also the proud father of 22-year-old triplets, Patrick, Matthew, and Mikayla.

-Coach Kenny Green runs. the Power 5 AAA program at The Winchendon School.
+Coach Kenny Green is the Head Coach of the Power 5 AA program at The Winchendon School.
 Coach Green played collegiate basketball at the University of Rhode Island, between 1986 and 1990.
 He is the school’s all-time leader in blocks, and on five different occasions, he blocked eight shots in a single game.
 Green was named the Atlantic 10 Conference‘s Freshman of the Year in 1986–87, and as a senior, his 124 blocks, topped the NCAA Division I. He was also honored as the Atlantic 10 Conference Men’s Basketball Player of the Year that season.
 Green finished his career at URI with 1,724 points, 996 rebounds, and 328 blocks.
 In 2000, he was inducted into the University of Rhode Island Hall of Fame, and his number is now retired.